 - explain the process of taking a witness statement

-- ensure that you read and understood your draft statement thoroughly to ensure it accurately reflects what you have said before you sign it
+- ensure that you read and understand your draft statement thoroughly, to ensure it accurately reflects what you have said before you sign it

 - explain the implications of signing the witness statement